 Decide before your ride begins how much you’ll need to eat and drink, and set benchmarks for yourself to follow.
 This may mean knowing to eat a certain number of gels by a particular point in the ride, or you might even set yourself a timer to remember to eat something every half hour.
 If you’re riding with a friend or teammate, look out for each other and offer reminders to maintain good nutrition together.
 Whatever strategy you choose, plan ahead- once you’re on the bike, it’s too late to reliably make smart fueling choices.

-For more cycling training knowledge, listen to the Ask a Cycling Coach Podcast— the only podcast dedicated to making you a faster cyclist.
+For more cycling training knowledge, listen to Ask a Cycling Coach Podcast— the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.

 - Noakes, T., Peltonen, J., Rusko, H. (2001).
 Evidence that a central governor regulates exercise performance during acute hypoxia and hyperoxia